-FUNDING STRATEGY IN 2018
+FUNDING STRATEGY IN 2019

 The DRF has its own Scientific Advisory Board, comprising some of the leading minds in the field of muscular dystrophy.
-This board is spearheaded by Dr Ronald Cohn (Paediatrics, University of Toronto; Chief of Clinical and Metabolic Genetics and Co-director of the Centre for Genetic Medicine at the Hospital for Sick Children, Toronto, as well as incoming President and CEO of the hospital, effective 2019).
+This board is spearheaded by Dr Ronald Cohn (Paediatrics, University of Toronto; President and CEO of the Hospital for Sick Children, Toronto, where he is also Chief of Clinical and Metabolic Genetics and Co-director of the Centre for Genetic Medicine.
 He is joined on the board by Dr Kevin Campbell (Professor of Physiology and Biophysics at the University of Iowa), Dr James Dowling (Senior Scientist at the Hospital for Sick Children, Toronto, and Associate Professor of Paediatrics and Molecular Genetics at University of Toronto) and Prof Madeleine Durbeej-Hjalt (Professor and Vice Chair of the Department of Experimental Medical Science at Lund University, Sweden).
 Professor Dubowitz (Emeritus Professor of Paediatrics, Imperial College London; and President of World Muscle Society) is our honorary scientific patron.
 To the extent that any member of the Scientific Advisory Board has any interest in the receipt of a grant he/she is excluded from the review and recommendation to the Trustees.